Cregneash: Manx language

-Manx as a community language disappeared on most of the Isle of Man in the late 19th century.
+Manx as a community language disappeared from most of the Isle of Man in the late 19th century.
 However it "lingered longer in the more remote areas, such as Cregneash" Many of the last remaining native speakers of Manx that were recorded in the mid-20th century were raised in Cregneash and the surrounding areas.

 Manx language poet and author Edward Faragher was born and raised in the village, and wrote extensively about his experiences there, particularly focusing on the practices and attitudes of the older generations of the 19th century:I think it a great shame to Manx folk that cannot speak their native language.
 No doubt the old people of Cregneish were not like some others of their neighbours in the little sea-port towns, with the perery bane, keeir-lheeah knee breeches and carranes, but they were more innocent and kinder to one another; they all used to help one another to get the crops down, and in the harvest helped each other to cut the corn and stack it.
 There was no word about pay.Ned Maddrell, sometimes called the last native speaker of Manx, was brought up in the village.
 In the summer of 1947 Irish Taoiseach Éamon de Valera visited him at Harry Kelly's cottage in Cregneash as part of his trip to the Isle of Man.
-As a fluent speaker of Irish, he had a conversation with Ned Maddrell the youngest of the last remaining native speakers, with Maddrell speaking Manx and de Valera in Irish.
+As a fluent speaker of Irish, he had a conversation with Ned Maddrell, the youngest of the last remaining native speakers, with Maddrell speaking Manx and de Valera in Irish.
 Maddrell explained his views on the Manx language to de Valera: "I am a Manx nationalist…I don’t mean that we should cut adrift from the Empire, but I think we should preserve what is our own…”

 Recordings were later made by the Irish Folklore Commission of Maddrell speaking in Manx at his home in Glenchass near Port St Mary.

 In the media

 The historic village backdrop has been used in film and television shows.
-Waking Ned Devine was filmed on the Isle of Man and village scenes were shot in Cregneash, which stood in for the fictional Irish village of Tulaigh Mhór (Tullymore).
+Waking Ned Devine was filmed in the Isle of Man and village scenes were shot in Cregneash, which stood in for the fictional Irish village of Tulaigh Mhór (Tullymore).

 The Manx short film Solace in Wicca was shot in various Manx National Heritage locations including Cregneash.
 The short film was the first production to be shot entirely in Manx Gaelic.

 Other films and television shows that were shot in Cregneash include Rocket's Island, Stormbreaker, Treasure Island, Keeping Mum, and Mindhorn.